 However, SOC 2 does not and can not substitute HIPAA compliance.
 Why?
 You may have guessed it by now, but it begs to repeat: HIPAA compliance is required by law for those subject to The Privacy Rule.
 However, the scope of HIPAA compliance still includes other additional (and different) rules and requirements.
 Although SOC 2 might overlap with a few of HIPAA’s requirements, it still won’t tick all the boxes requested by The Department of Health and Human Services (HHS).

-Double Up: Benefits of SOC 2 and HIPAA Compliance
+What are the Benefits of SOC 2 and HIPAA Compliance?

 When it comes to keeping your data safe, SOC 2 and HIPAA are a top-notch security duo.
 They each have their own job to do, but together, they offer some pretty solid benefits.